rur/treetop/README.markdown

 Treetop is a tool for constructing HTTP handlers for nested templates.

-HTML apps typically share a lot of structure between endpoints.
+HTML apps typically have a lot of common structure shared between endpoints.
-Nested templates are supported in Go<sup>1</sup> to help reduce HTML boilerplate.
+Nested templates supported in Go<sup>1</sup> can be used to reduce HTML boilerplate.
 Treetop Views match a function with each template so that many endpoints can be constructed for different page configurations.

-_Example of a template hierarchy_
+_Example of a basic hierarchy showing content A and B sharing the same 'base' template_

                   BaseHandler(...)